Activity-based working: is the future of the modern office?

-We’ll show you that activity-based working will not only produce happier employees, but it can actually save you money as well.
+We’ll show you that activity-based working will not only produce happier employees, but it can actually save you money as well, including real estate costs.
 And COVID-19 might provide the perfect opportunity to start making a plan.

 In the age of work-from-home and COVID-19, how can you make your office an activity-based workspace?

-Many people have been working from home during COVID-19, and now that companies are planning (or in the midst) of their return-to-office strategies, COVID-19 provides an opportunity to redesign and reimagine your office space with an activity-based work strategy.
+Many people have been working from home during COVID-19, and now that companies are planning (or in the midst) of their return-to-office strategies, COVID-19 provides an opportunity to redesign and reimagine your office space and office layout with an activity-based work strategy.

 Ask yourself: what can the office provide that your employees can’t get from their home office?

-- Face-to-face collaboration: after several long months, many employees are ready for social interactions, and the added camaraderie that comes along with it
+- Face-to-face collaboration: after several long months, many employees are ready for social interactions with their co-workers, and the added camaraderie that comes along with it

-- Ad-hoc meetings: in an active environment any space can be a meeting space—indoor or outdoor... this is especially relevant as many companies are eliminating the use of smaller spaces like small meeting rooms
+- Ad-hoc meetings: in an active environment any space can be a meeting space—indoor or outdoor… whether it’s in the office or down the street at a coffee shop.
+This is especially relevant as many companies are eliminating the use of smaller spaces like small meeting rooms

 - Informal interactions: new ideas can be generated and important information can get passed on that might otherwise get overlooked during formal meetings; lunchtime chats and random discussions in various places can lead to all sorts of important discoveries

-- Certain spaces designed to do certain things: spaces are reflective of the activity that the work people need to do; reconfigure desk arrangements and create new seating arrangements in meeting and presentation rooms
+- Certain spaces designed to do certain things: spaces are reflective of the activity that the work people need to do like desks for focused work, open space for collaborative work, phone booths for private calls, or other work areas for impromptu meetings; reconfigure desk arrangements and create new seating arrangements in meeting and presentation rooms

 What needs to be done at the office?
 If an employee knows they need a full day of desk work, desk work can be done at home.
 This will provide more space for activity-based work at the office.